What is a blepharoplasty?

 When considering blepharoplasty surgery, it is crucial to schedule a consultation with a Specialist Plastic Surgeon.
 This initial step ensures open communication about your appearance goals and expectations.
 Your surgeon will conduct a comprehensive examination and attentively listen to and address your concerns.
 They will then discuss the most appropriate options for your individual circumstances.
 Surgical face lift or brow lift may be advised instead of, or in addition to, a blepharoplasty procedure.

 How is blepharoplasty surgery performed?

-The procedure will vary depending on your physical features, the amount of skin and fat to be removed, and your surgeon’s judgement.
-Usually, upper and lower eyelid incisions are marked along natural lines of the upper and lower eyelids, including the outer edge where the ‘crow’s feet”, or smile lines form.
+The procedure will vary depending on individual physical features, the extent of skin and fat removal required, and the surgeon’s professional assessment.
+Typically, incisions are made along natural lines of the upper and lower eyelids, including the outer edge where the ‘crow’s feet’ or smile lines form.
 After the careful removal of surplus skin and fat, the incisions are meticulously closed.
 The duration of the procedure may range from 1 to 2 hours.

 The surgery is performed in Perth in a fully-accredited hospital.
 The surgery can be performed as a day procedure or alternatively with a short hospital stay, under either local anaesthesia (with or without sedation) or general anaesthesia, depending on your general health and the extent of the procedure.

-Are there any side effects of eyelid surgery?
+Are there any risks and complications of blepharoplasty surgery?

 Will blepharoplasty surgery leave any scars?